 Tips for Hiking the 66 du Doubs

-6. Download SBB mobile.
-This is a mobile app for trains in Switzerland.
-There are plenty of discounts on train tickets that you will not find if you purchase directly at the station.
+- Download SBB mobile.
+This is a mobile application for Swiss trains.
+They offer a number of discounted tickets that are not available at the station.

-11. Always look for the 66 du Doubs logo.
-If you get lost, look for this sign, and retrace your steps until you find the logo.
+- Always look for the 66 du Doubs logo.
+If you get lost, look for The 66 du Doubs sign.
+If you don’t see one, retrace your steps until you find the logo.

-12. Watch out for goats and cows.
-During the hike, you will walk through fields with free-roaming goats and cows.
+- Watch out for goats and cows.
+During the hike, you will walk through fields with roaming cattle.
 Sometimes they can be curious, and follow you for quite a while.